LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/index.md

 * *ca.patorum.net*

 > [!TIP]
-> One of the access domains may be the same domain on which the Amplia dashboard will be accessed.
+> If your Amplia instance will be publicly-accessible, one of the access domains may be the same domain on which the Amplia dashboard will be accessed.
+> If you are unsure whether your instance will be publicly-acessible or not, choose access domains that are different from the dashboard domain.

 > [!NOTE]
 > Using a virtual directory (subfolder) on a domain hosting another web application is not supported